jackyzha0/jackyzha0.github.io/content/thoughts/data mining.md

 - noisy

 Coupon collector problem: you generally need to see $O(n \log n)$ samples to see all n possible values which have equal probabilities

-## Predictive Policing
-The use of data mining to deploy police officers to areas where crimes are more likely to occur.
-It is based on the observation that individual criminals act in a predictable way.